warp-ds/tech-docs/docs/guidelines/data-visualization/colour-usage/index.md

-# Colour usage for data visualisation
+# Colour usage in data visualisation

-Colour is highly important in data visualisation.
-Colour is one of the first things we perceive on a screen, and can be used to direct the users’ attention.
+Colour plays a pivotal role in data visualisation.
+It is among the initial aspects we perceive on a screen and can be strategically utilised to guide a user's focus.

-Colour can also be used to convey information, for example by using different colours for representing different values, or for indicating something good or bad.
+Not only does colour capture attention, but it also serves as a tool to convey information.
+This can be achieved by assigning different colours to represent distinct values, or to indicate positive or negative outcomes.

-However, since people see colours differently (or not at all), we need to make sure the information is accessible for everyone (see [Success criteria](/guidelines/data-visualization/success-criteria/)).
+Nonetheless, considering the variability in colour perception among individuals (including those who may not perceive it at all), it's crucial to ensure that the information remains accessible to all (see [Success criteria](/guidelines/data-visualization/success-criteria/) for further details).

 <br>
 <br>

 ::: info
-This page will provide guildelines for colour usage in graphs.
+This page will provide guidelines for colour usage in graphs.
 We have not yet decided on colours, nor implemented colour tokens for data visualisation in NMP.
 :::